 FISA Foundation, The Heinz Endowments and The Pittsburgh Foundation are partnering to strengthening our work at the intersection of race and disability, and to better address the needs of people of color with disabilities.
-We’re excited to invite you to learn along with us in these upcoming free programs!

-Dismantling the School-to-Prison Pipeline for Students of Color and Students with Disabilities
+(recent event) Dismantling the School-to-Prison Pipeline for Students of Color and Students with Disabilities

-In schools across the United States, Black students and other student of color are being harshly punished, arrested and issued citations at school for behavior that is not very different from white students.
+Description: In schools across the United States, Black students and other student of color are being harshly punished, arrested and issued citations at school for behavior that is not very different from white students.
 Students with disabilities are being excluded from the classroom through suspensions and expulsions and referred to the police for manifestations of their disabilities.
 And students of color who have disabilities experience compounded harms of racism and ableism in schools.

 - Students with disabilities are referred to juvenile justice at rates 5 times higher than students without disabilities.

 - Pennsylvania has the 2nd highest arrest rate in the country for Black students.